Pennsylvania Paralegal Salaries

 Paralegal Job Market Trends in Pennsylvania

-As of May 2020, the average salary for paralegals in Pennsylvania was $58,490, which is about $2,000 higher than the national average for this profession.
+As of May 2024, the average salary for paralegals in Pennsylvania was $65,920, which is about on par with the national average for this profession.
 But with experience and the credentials that today’s biggest employers demand, there’s plenty of room for growth if you’re a paralegal in the Keystone State.
-In fact, the top 10% of paralegals here earn about $84,340.
+In fact, the top 10% of paralegals here earn about $94,990.

 Average Paralegal Salary in Pennsylvania by City

-The Philadelphia-Camden-Wilmington metro area is ranked seventh in the nation for its employment level of paralegals, as of May 2020.
-It’s also where paralegals in the state earn one of the highest average salaries, although Pittsburgh came out on top in the state for its average salary of paralegals.
+The Philadelphia-Camden-Wilmington metro area is ranked fifth in the nation among all cities for its employment level of paralegals: 10,970 professionals as of May 2024.
+It’s also where paralegals in the state the highest average and top 10% salaries.

 Erie: